A portmanteau test for multivariate non-stationary functional time series with an increasing number of lags: Introduction

-To investigate its asymptotic behavior, we develop a systematic theoretical framework for analyzing high-dimensional degenerate $U$-statistics consisting of second-order statistics of not necessarily stationary functional time series.
-An essential ingredient of our approach is a new and non-standard high-dimensional Gaussian approximation result, which addresses the increasing dependence caused by the summation of the growing number of lags among the nonparametric estimates of the covariance functions.
-Note that the existing literature on Gaussian approximation for high-dimensional series cannot be used to deal with these intricate dependencies because these papers make rather strict assumptions on the boundedness of the coefficients measuring the strength of the spatial and temporal dependence; see, for example, the assumptions in Theorem 3.2 of \cite{wu2017}, Assumption 2.3 in \cite{zhang2018}, or Assumption (G.1) of \cite{miessteland2023}.
+To investigate its asymptotic behavior, we develop a systematic theoretical framework for a general class of degenerate $U$-statistics consisting of second-order statistics of not necessarily stationary functional time series.
+An essential ingredient of our approach is a non-standard high-dimensional Gaussian approximation result, which addresses the increasing dependence caused by the summation of the growing number of lags among the nonparametric estimates of the covariance functions.
+Note that the existing literature on Gaussian approximation for high-dimensional series cannot be directly used to deal with these intricate dependencies because these papers make rather strict assumptions on the boundedness of the coefficients measuring the strength of the serial dependence; see, for example, the assumptions in Theorem 3.2 of \cite{wu2017}, Assumption 2.3 in \cite{zhang2018}, or Assumption (G.1) of \cite{miessteland2023}.

-Based on this Gaussian approximation, we address the problem of a potentially non-standard or non-existing limiting distribution of the test statistic by developing a novel difference-based multiplier bootstrap procedure to obtain critical values, which is adapted to the increasing dependence between the multipliers caused by the aggregation of a growing number of lags, while filtering out signals via differencing to ensure good power performance.
+Based on this Gaussian approximation, we address the problem of a potentially \HDB{ non-existing limiting distribution } of the test statistic by developing a novel difference-based multiplier bootstrap procedure to obtain critical values, which is adapted to the increasing dependence between the multipliers caused by the aggregation of a growing number of lags, while filtering out signals via differencing to ensure good power performance.
 We prove the asymptotic correctness and consistency of the bootstrap test and validate its finite sample performance by means of a simulation study.